DUSTY SPRINGFIELD

 "I would play it all the time".
 (Asked on the pure of the moment to name their favorite songs Chris plumps for "I Close My Eyes And Count To Ten" and Neil mentions "Little By Little", "Am I The Same Girl" and "I Don't Want To Hear It Anymore").

 Originally "What Have I Done To Deserve This?" was planned to be on Please, but their attempts to contact and persuade Dusty failed.
 Eventually it was sorted out for "Actually" and she came to Britain in February 1987 to record her part.
-They hadn't been very keen on the words of the female part of the song (Neil had wanted to change them but never got round to it), but it immediately sounded fantastic: "the best bit of the record".
+They hadn't been very keen on the words of the

 "It works with Liza Minnelli because we're so different," concludes Neil, "and with Dusty it's because we're not.
 She's very' much a pop singer and her voice really instinctually goes very well with our music."